-- 1. Navigate to the Define access code parameter. - 2.
+1. Navigate to the "Enter access code" parameter.

+- 2. Max.
 Define a max.
-16-digit numeric code as an access code. - 3.
-Enter the access code again in the to confirm the code. - └ The Web browser switches to the login page.

-If no action is performed for 10 minutes, the Web browser automatically returns to the login page.

-- If parameter write protection is activated via an access code, it can also only be deactivated via this access code . - The user role with which the user is currently logged on via Web browser is indicated by the Access status tooling parameter.
-Navigation path: Operation → Access status tooling
+4-digit numeric code as an access code. - 3.
+Enter the access code again to confirm the code. - ← The Web browser switches to the login page. - If no action is performed for 10 minutes, the Web browser automatically returns to the login page. - The user role with which the user is currently logged on via the Web browser is indicated by the Access status tooling parameter.

+Navigation path: Operation \rightarrow Access status tooling